JAndronis/Glycerol-Water-Simulations-Sunrise/README.md

 ## Run the simulation

-It is important to perform energy minimization and equilibration before running the actual simulation.
-This is to ensure that the system is in a stable state before the simulation starts.
 All the necessary steps have already been hardcoded in the `grompp_and_run.sh` file.
 To run the simulation, we simply have to run the following command:

 ```shell
 ./grompp_and_run.sh -o /cfs/data/your/data/directory -f mdp -t mdf/glycerol.top -b mdf/glycerol_solv.gro -p cops --temp 270